Learn more about a certain medical condition.

 Age-related hearing loss often starts at the high frequencies, meaning that people may have trouble understanding women and children (whose voices are higher pitched) or telling the difference between similar sounds such as "th" and "sh."
 Many people are alerted by friends or relatives.
 The problem is initially most apparent in noisy environments.

 All infants and children should be screened for hearing loss, as early diagnosis and intervention can have a dramatic impact on the child’s future development and educational needs.
 Signs of deafness in young children include not responding to noises, responding slowly, or not learning to speak by the expected age.
 A deaf child may also lag behind in developing motor skills and coordination, or in learning how to balance, crawl, or walk.
+Profoundly deaf children are usually diagnosed by the age of 2.
 The biggest obstacles to early diagnosis are typically a delay in a referral to a specialist (usually when the signs of hearing loss are not recognized), or a lack of access to appropriate infant hearing screening.

 Making the Diagnosis